-With the planning laws every relaxing around converting barns or agricultural buildings it is increasingly easy to unlock massive value uplift and create beautiful earthy homes in rural areas.
-Barns come in a variety of sizes and shapes, which give us architectural designers a big job to do in making spaces work.
+With the planning laws ever relaxing around barn conversions agricultural buildings, it is increasingly easy to unlock potential value, uplift and create beautiful homes in rural areas like the outskirts of Hull and the East Riding.
+Barns come in a variety of sizes and shapes, which give us architectural designers a great opportunity to make the space work as a residential building perfectly.

-The size orientation and outlook will be the key factors in designing a barn into living spaces, they are typically long and narrow in shapes.
-Making through rooms is not always avoidable, but with high apex roofs you can create wonderful open mezzanines and gallery’s.
+The size orientation and outlook will be the key factors in designing a barn into living spaces, they are typically long and narrow in shape, creating through rooms is not always avoidable, but with high apex roofs, you can create wonderful open mezzanines and galleries.
 As with all designs for new builds you need utilities, access, services and to adhere to all the building regulations as you would a new build.
 Insulation will typically be formed within the fabric of the building, leaving the existing structure as a material finish.
-All additional openings, windows and roof light will to be in keeping, no one wants white pvcu windows within a stone and oak structure.
+All additional openings, windows and roof lights will need to be in keeping, no white UPVC windows within a stone and oak structure.

-Barn conversions are subject to the same rules as any new build, you will need provide the following
+Barn conversions are subject to the same rules as any new build, you will need to provide the following:

-SAP caluculations, this will design the energy efficiency of the home and give requirement for insulation and heating performance.
+SAP calculations, this will design the energy efficiency of the home, and give requirements for insulation and heating performance.

-Sound testing will be required on completion but all construction elements effecting sound need to be detailed and built in accordance with approved plans.
+Sound testing will be required on completion, but all construction elements affecting sound, need to be detailed and built in accordance with approved plans.

-All other document of the building regulations will need to be checked via full plans approval prior to commencing.
+All other documents of the building regulations will need to be checked via full plans approval prior to commencing.

 Part B – Fire Safety

 Part C – Site preparation and resistance to contaminates and moisture

 Part E – Resistance to the passage of sound